tjFogarty/boilerplate/README.md

 # Boilerplate

 ## TL;DR
-`npm install` then run `gulp watch` to run the default task which will launch browsersync and watch assets for changes.
+`npm run setup` then run `gulp watch` to run the default task which will launch browsersync and watch assets for changes.

 This makes heavy use of awesome things done by other people: